-Maybe it’s time to start planning for university, and you have to start asking the big questions about which programs and universities you should apply to.
-Or maybe you’re already at university and unsure if you’re in the right program for you.
-If either of these sound like you, you are probably thinking, I don’t know what to study!
+Maybe it’s time to start planning for your undergraduate degree, and you have to start asking the big questions about which degree programs and universities you should apply to.
+Or maybe you’re an undecided student already at university.
+If these sound like you, you are probably thinking, I don’t know what to study!
 What should my university major be?

 Nobody but you can choose your path.
-Part of university is about learning more about yourself and your role in the world, and this self-discovery can help you choose your major!
+Part of university is about learning more about yourself and your role in the world, and you can begin this self-discovery when you choose your major and degree at university!

 This is the model I recommend for exploring your options and choosing the best major for you in university.
 The three things you should consider when choosing a major are your aptitudes, interests, and career options.
 Find something in that middle zone of your aptitudes (skills and strengths), interests (what you enjoy), that has career options (that appeal to you).